This post may contain affiliate links. For more information, read my disclosure policy.

 - How to store and freeze gingerbread: Bars will keep at room temperature for up to four days.
 Or, you can freeze them for up to a month.

 - 1 tablespoon ground cinnamon

-- 1 cup white chocolate chips (plus 1 teaspoon Crisco or vegetable oil to aid in melting) and sprinkles OR
+- 1 cup (170g) white chocolate chips plus 1 teaspoon Crisco or vegetable oil to aid in melting and sprinkles OR

 - Preheat oven to 350°F. Line a 10×15 jelly roll pan with foil (let the foil hang over the sides for easy removal of the hot bars) and spray with cooking spray.
 (If you don’t have a jelly roll pan you can use a rimmed cookie sheet that’s close to 10×15” in size, but opt bigger instead of smaller.)

 - Beat sugar, butter, and molasses in the large bowl with a hand mixer, or in the bowl of a stand mixer fitted with the paddle attachment.
 Mix in the egg, salt, baking soda, and spices.
-Slowly mix in flour until a thick dough forms.
+Slowly mix in dry ingredients until a thick dough forms.